The air outside was no cleaner, but it felt better. Juno exhaled shakily; what had affected her most wasn’t Lyros’s threats. It was Gin’s behavior.

 The words hit harder than Juno wanted to admit, and her throat tightened.
 Is that what this is all about?
 Just instinct?
 Something in me that I can't control?

-Juno didn’t react, she just kept walking.
-She couldn’t stop thinking about what they had said about Gin, about the scent, and about whether any of this had ever really been her.
+Juno didn't react.
+She couldn't stop thinking about what they had said.
+About Gin, about the scent, about whether any of this had ever really been about her.
 She just wanted to believe that she was more than bait.

 As they reached the inn, she glanced over.
 Gin was watching her, but his face gave nothing away.